MilesUpHQ/coding-problems/ruby/nested-modules-find-the-area.md

 end
 ```
 #### Expected output

-a)Print the constant value of  Geometry?
+a)Print the constant value of  Geometry module?

 b)Print the Constant value of class Circle?

 c)Call the find_area method using an object?